 It is important to note that the joint programmes are not intended to be exhaustive, given that the selected priorities are based on current circular economy research and innovation in the EU and extensive consultation with EU stakeholders.
+The details of the programmes and activities also vary because this was based on the input from stakeholders, experts and the Advisory Board.
 The joint programmes focus on cross-cutting and transdisciplinary aspects to bring about systemic change, and they also represent examples and templates of how systemic programmes can be built.
 Indeed, further subprogrammes and activities can be developed out of the priority innovation fields.